 - a) Transfer credit will be granted for all courses for which credit has been earned at an accredited university, if the associated courses can be used to meet the student's program requirements at StFX.
 See section 1.1 for transfer credit from colleges.
 Minimum grade and average requirements, as specified in the faculty regulations, apply to all transfer courses.
 Official transcripts from all post-secondary institutions are required at time of admission.
-Failure to do so could result in academic dismissal upon later disclosure. - Restrictions may apply to the transfer of credit for business administration courses at the 300 and 400 level. - c) See section 9.27 regarding French and Spanish immersion courses which may count as open electives only. - d) Normally, transfer credit will not be granted for courses taken 10 years or more before the date of application. - e) Transfer credits, to a maximum of 24 credits, may be granted for distance courses in recognized academic disciplines taken at Canadian universities.
+Failure to do so could result in academic dismissal upon later disclosure. - b) Restrictions may apply to the transfer of credit for business administration courses at the 300 and 400 level. - c) See section 9.27 regarding French and Spanish immersion courses which may count as open electives only. - d) Normally, transfer credit will not be granted for courses taken 10 years or more before the date of application. - e) Transfer credits, to a maximum of 24 credits, may be granted for distance courses in recognized academic disciplines taken at Canadian universities.
 Transfer credit will not be granted for distance courses if the StFX equivalent has a laboratory component.
-Distance courses may be used only as electives or to meet requirements for pairs. - f) To enroll in any course at another university, students must obtain a letter of permission from the appropriate dean; section 3.1e also applies. - g) Students must be in good standing to enroll in spring or summer courses at StFX or at another university.
+Distance courses may be used only as electives or to meet requirements for pairs.
+Neither the Coady Development Leadership Diploma nor the Adult Education Certificate normally carries academic credits towards a university degree. - f) To enroll in any course at another university, students must obtain a letter of permission from the appropriate dean; section 3.1e also applies. - g) Students must be in good standing to enroll in spring or summer courses at StFX or at another university.